ralfhand/2024-10_Hackaton_Wageningen/README.md

-# 2024-10-NextGEMS-firedanger challenge software package
+# 2024-10-NextGEMS - Firedanger challenge software package

 This repository contains some pathon scripts, Jupyter Notebooks and SLURM Job examples as a starting point for the firedanger challenge at the Next-GEMS Hackaton in Wageningen, October 2024